missinglinkelectronics/psmake/README.md

 option.

 `HW`
-: Path to hardware platform file (DSA, HDF or XPFM).
+: Path to hardware definition file (XSA) or platform file (XPFM).
 Use this to base the application on a hardware platform file instead of the `plat` platform.
 Mutually exclusive with `PLAT`.

 `SRC`
 : List of space-separated source files to be added to the application.
 For each